amenzwa/amenzwa.github.io/stem/PL/NuC.md

 [TOC]

-- for the exclusive use to implement small system programmes (the way C was originally used to implement UNIX commands)
+- for the exclusive use to implement small system software (the way C was originally used to implement UNIX commands)
+- not for implementing real-time embedded software
 - C-style semantics with the following differences:
   - No pointers
   - No manual memory management, but with automatic GC